aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         }
     }

-.. note:: Clearly approach 1 is an existing approach of modeling composite objects.
+.. note:: The approach outlined in this section is an existing approach of modeling composite objects.

-Reference based Approach: Identifying composite objects via a reference element
+Reference based approach: Identifying composite objects via a reference element
 -------------------------------------------------------------------------------------------

 In this section a second modeling technique for identifying composite objects is illustrated using reference elements.